 Personal Contact Program (PCP)

 Courses in the odd semesters that the student will be enrolled in will have a Personal Contact Program (PCP).
-This is indicated by the odd semester courses that end with a "P." PCP is mandatory, and is offered at our main campus in Los Angeles and will be conducted in the 15th Week of the semester.
+This is indicated by the odd semester courses that end with a "P." PCP is mandatory, and is offered at our main campus in Norwalk (near Los Angeles) and will be conducted in the 15th Week of the semester.

 Credit Hour Definition

 For VAYU courses in an online lecture format, “1 credit hour” represents the subject content that can be delivered in one academic hour of contact time each week for the full duration of one academic semester, which is typically sixteen weeks (fourteen weeks along with a week for two midterms combined, and, a final examination week).

 For graduate courses, 3-4 hours of outside work is expected for each academic hour of contact time.
 For courses taught in other than lecture format such as Personal Contact Program (PCP) or research project, one credit-hour represents an amount of content and/or student effort that in aggregate is no less than that described before – typically 28 hours per semester or 2 hours/week/credit.